Tips for Writing Effective Interview Thank You Letters

 - Send your thank you letter as soon as possible – the day of or the day after the interview

-- To ensure a timely delivery, e-mail your thank you letter, if possible
+- To ensure a timely delivery, e-mail your thank you letter

 - Ask for business cards from each person you meet with during your interview to gather the appropriate e-mail addresses to use with your thank you letters

-What to Include in Your Post Interview Thank You Letter
+What to Include in Your Interview Thank You Letter

-As you’re writing your thank you letter, be sure to incorporate the following:
+As you’re writing your thank you letter, be sure to consider the following: